-- 1. Allocations with items subject to conference; - Language sections of the bill that are subject to conference; - 3.
+- Allocations with items subject to conference; - 2.
+Language sections of the bill that are subject to conference; - 3.
 Structural changes subject to conference; - 4.
 The Mental Health bill's capital projects subject to conference; - 5.
 Uniform Rule 42.
 The conference committee process is conducted under Uniform Rule 42.
-(Uniform Rule 42 can be found under the "APPROPRIATION LAW and UNIFORM RULE 42" section on page 86.)
+(Uniform Rule 42 can be found under the "APPROPRIATION LAW and UNIFORM RULE 42" section in this publication.)